asr/fotc/README.md

 2. The program `agda2atp`

    You can download the program `agda2atp` using [git](http://git-scm.com/).
-The program requires the above modified version of Agda and it can be downloaded and installed with the following commands:
+The program can be downloaded and installed with the following commands:

    ````bash
    $ git clone git://github.com/asr/fotc.git